acl-git/odin-landingpage/README.md

-Landing page for the Odin Project
+Landing page assignment for the Odin Project